Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 • Regularly inspect the tow hitch for any signs of wear or damage that may affect its stability.

 By paying attention to weight capacity and proper attachment, you can ensure a safe and enjoyable towing experience.
-Remember, safety should always come first when it comes to using a tow hitch.
+Remember, should always come first when it comes to using a tow hitch.
 So, take the time to double-check your setup and make sure everything is in proper working order before you head out on your next adventure.

 Maintenance Tips